-The total trip described on this page took 17 days – This includes travel time to and from your original location.
-The times and attractions are only listed as suggestions.
-Any names of hotels or motels I stayed at have been included here along with their Phone Numbers.
-See the More Information section in this article for additional information.
+The total trip described on this page took 17 days including transportation from one’s home airport.
+Suggested visit times and attractions are only listed as options for someone roughly following this itinerary.
+Any names of hotels or motels I stayed at have been included along with contact information.

-Day 1 : Stay at a motel near the airport that you are flying out of.
+Day 1 : Stay at a motel near your home airport.
 This saves the hassle of driving to the airport on that same day that you are flying, unless of course you live in close proximity to the airport.
 Some motels will also let you park your vehicle on their property during the duration of your vacation.
 Their parking fees are often times cheaper then those charged by the airport.

 Day 2 : Leave for airport from the motel very early.